tnc-ca-geo/animl-base/README.md

 It's also worth mapping the fixed IP address to the device's MAC address in your router configuration, so another devices can't take it when the Pi isn't connected.

+#### Download AnyDesk
+We use AnyDesk for remoting into the Pi when it's in the field.
+You can download it [here](https://anydesk.com/en/downloads/raspberry-pi).
+Once you have it downloaded and installed, make note of your AnyDesk Address, and be sure to set a password to allow for unattended access.

 ### Set up Buckeye server software (Multibase Server Edition)